affinidi/affinidi-cli/README.md

 **[The Portable Reputation app](https://github.com/affinidi/reference-app-portable-rep)** allows the builder to connect to different data sources to construct a portable, user-owned and -managed reputation app that provides access to specific experiences, events or memberships.

 **[The Certification and Verification app](https://github.com/affinidi/reference-app-certification-and-verification)** includes such features as: issuing a credential, claiming & storing it in your wallet, verifying it.
-It includes 3 use cases:
+It includes the 3 use cases below as examples but VCs are not limited to these use cases.

 - **Ticketing** - uses event tickets;